 Shane O'Neill - "Levels" Part

 Shane O'Neill seemingly wakes up each day and invents new skateboarding tricks for breakfast.
-In his Levels part, the Australian Einstein drops one mind-blowing clip after another — mostly never-been-dones.
+In his Levels part, the Australian Einstein drops one mind-blowing clip after another — mostly never-been-dones — in one of the best skating videos we've seen in a long time.
 It's no surprise that O'Neill is also a candidate for Skate of the Year.